daveca4/WanderPaws/README.md

-# WanderPaws - AI-Powered Dog Walking Management System
+# WanderPaws - Dog Walking Application

-WanderPaws is a comprehensive dog walking management system that leverages AI to optimize scheduling, match dogs with compatible walkers, and provide health insights based on walk data.
+WanderPaws is a comprehensive dog walking platform that connects dog owners with professional walkers, provides assessment services, subscription management, and an admin dashboard for business insights.

 ## Features